 Also, when the customer hands over the cash, they have the surety of handing it over to a trusted brand, and also if they have any complaints there is the added surety of being able to take up their grievances with a huge corporation.

-The process form brand awareness, ordering, enjoying (or not as the case may be), is seamless.
+The process from brand awareness, ordering, enjoying (or not as the case may be), is seamless.

 Lastly, let’s consider the location of the franchise and what is termed a “territory.”